cristianANV/You-Don-t-Know-JS---Espa-ol/scope & closures/ch1.md

 # You Don't Know JS: Scope & Closures
-# Chapter 1: What is Scope?
+# Capítulo 1: ¿Qué es el Ámbito(Scope)?

+Uno de los grandes paradigmas de la mayoría de los lenguajes de programación es el de almacenar valores en las variables para posteriormente recuperarlos o cambiarlos.
+De hecho, la capacidad de almacenar y extraer estos valores de las variables es lo que le da el *estado* del programa.

-One of the most fundamental paradigms of nearly all programming languages is the ability to store values in variables, and later retrieve or modify those values.
-In fact, the ability to store values and pull values out of variables is what gives a program *state*.
+((One of the most fundamental paradigms of nearly all programming languages is the ability to store values in variables, and later retrieve or modify those values.
+In fact, the ability to store values and pull values out of variables is what gives a program *state*.))

 Without such a concept, a program could perform some tasks, but they would be extremely limited and not terribly interesting.